CastielWong/MVP/Python/Syntax/generic/basic.md

 ```

 ### Variadic
-There are two different types of arguments in variadic functions: Positinal and Keyword.
+There are two different types of arguments in variadic functions: Positional and Keyword.
 - `*`
     - usually set as `args` for conventional
     - it's used to pack elements if it's in the function signature